 The three Mazama pocket gopher subspecies that occur in Thurston County-Olympia, Tenino, and Yelm-are listed as threatened at the federal and state levels.
 The gopher subspecies have been listed because habitat reductions have resulted in population declines.
+The SWAP (WDFW 2015) identifies the entire Mazama pocket gopher species complex as a SGCN that are closely associated with three HGCNs found in Thurston County (see Sections 3.4.2.1 and 3.4.2.2).
 Habitat components that are important to species survival include relatively dry, loose soils and substantial herb growth.
 The USFWS correlated sites with gopher presence to soil type and categorized soils into "more preferred" or "less preferred" (Stinson 2020).
 They determined that habitats in the study area having "more preferred" soils are more consistently occupied than those that do not.
-Additional discussion of soils is included in Section 3.1 of this Draft EIS.
+Additional discussion of soils is included in Section 3.1 of this EIS.
 Mazama pocket gopher subspecies show a preference for prairies with a relatively low density of rocks as well as for native prairie grasses and forbs, but they can live on a wide range of grasslands with high components of introduced forbs, such as clover, dandelion, and lupine (Stinson 2020).
 Population decline is a direct result of loss of these habitat features.
 More than 90 percent of historic prairie and savanna has been converted to agriculture or lost to development or conifer forest encroachment (Dunwiddie et al. 2006).

-The three Mazama pocket gopher subspecies inhabit different areas of Thurston County and are generally separated by rivers, creeks, or lack of habitat corridors, which act as natural dispersal barriers
+The three Mazama pocket gopher subspecies inhabit different areas of Thurston County and are generally separated by rivers, creeks, or lack of habitat corridors, which act as natural dispersal barriers (USFWS 2015b).

-(USFWS 2015b).
 Other dispersal barriers, such as changes in soil type or texture or introduction of impervious surfaces, have been suggested as a causal relationship to the genetic difference seen in the covered subspecies (Stinson 2020).
 Current knowledge of species distribution is incomplete and largely based on opportunistic surveys of proposed development sites.
 Known species distribution is composed of small, reproductively isolated breeding groups distributed on fragmented patches of habitat vulnerable to development and other threats to the native prairie ecosystem (see Section 3.4.2.1).

 The County considered a variety of land cover types as potential Mazama pocket gopher habitat where the land cover intersects prairie soil types.
 These potential habitat areas and soil types preferred by Mazama pocket gopher subspecies are included in Figure 3.1-3.
-Additional population and life history information on the Mazama pocket gopher subspecies are included in HCP Appendix B and critical habitat elements are further described in Appendix G to the HCP (Thurston County 2020f).
-Potential Mazama pocket gopher habitat within the permit area is 99,890 acres, of which 843 acres are federally designated critical habitat (79 FR 19711).
-Additional information on Mazama pocket gopher, its subspecies, and service areas are included in Appendix B to the HCP and information on critical habitat elements are included in Appendix B to the HCP and information on critical habitat elements are included in Appendix B to the HCP and information on critical habitat elements are included in Appendix G to the HCP.
+Additional population and life history information on the Mazama pocket gopher subspecies are included in HCP Appendix B and critical habitat elements are further described in Appendix G to the HCP (Thurston County 2022).
+Potential Mazama pocket gopher habitat within the permit area is 99,890 acres, of which 843 acres are federally designated critical habitat (79 FR 19711, April 9, 2014).
+Additional information on Mazama pocket gopher, its subspecies, and service areas are included in Appendix B to the HCP and information on critical habitat elements are included in Appendix G to the HCP.